pjboudrx/just_audio/just_audio/README.md

 * When playback reaches the end of the audio stream, the player remains in the `playing` state with the seek bar positioned at the end of the track.
 No sound will be audible until the app seeks to an earlier point in the stream.
 Some apps may choose to display a "replay" button in place of the play/pause button at this point, which calls `seek(Duration.zero)`.
 When clicked, playback will automatically continue from the seek point (because it was never paused in the first place).
 Other apps may instead wish to listen for the `processingState == completed` event and programmatically pause and rewind the audio at that point.

 Apps that wish to react to both orthogonal states through a single combined stream may listen to `playerStateStream`.
 This stream will emit events that contain the latest value of both `playing` and `processingState`.

+### Exceptions to the rule

+The `playing` state normally changes only according to direct method calls by the app.
+However, there are some exceptions:

+* When the `hundleInterruptions` constructor parameter is `true`, just_audio will automatically pause the player whenever there is an interruption to the audio session (such as a phone call), and will in some cases resume playback when the interruption ends.
+* When just_audio_background is used and the user interacts with the media notification's play/pause buttons, these will automatically call the `play` and `pause` methods on the player.
+* When the `maxSkipsOnError` parameter is set to a positive number `N`, just_audio will automatically pause the player after encountering `N` consecutive errors in the playlist.

 ## Configuring the audio session